On the Privacy Risks of Algorithmic Fairness: Abstract

 \section{Abstract}

-Algorithmic fairness and privacy are essential elements of trustworthy machine learning for critical decision making processes.
-Fair machine learning algorithms are developed to minimize discrimination against protected groups in machine learning.
-This is achieved, for example, by imposing a constraint on the model to equalize its behavior across different groups.
-This can significantly increase the {\em influence} of some training data points on the fair model.
-We study how this change in influence can change the information leakage of the model about its training data.
-We analyze the privacy risks of statistical notions of fairness (i.e., equalized odds) through the lens of \emph{membership inference attacks}: inferring whether a data point was used for training a model.
-We show that fairness comes at the cost of privacy.
-However, this privacy cost is not distributed equally: the information leakage of fair models increases significantly on the unprivileged subgroups, which suffer from the discrimination in regular models.
-Furthermore, the more biased the underlying data is, the higher the privacy cost of achieving fairness for the unprivileged subgroups is.
-We demonstrate this effect on multiple datasets and explain how fairness-aware learning impacts privacy.
+Algorithmic fairness and privacy are essential pillars of trustworthy machine learning.
+Fair machine learning aims at minimizing discrimination against protected groups by, for example, imposing a constraint on models to equalize their behavior across different groups.
+This can subsequently change the {\em influence} of training data points on the fair model, in a disproportionate way.
+We study how this can change the information leakage of the model about its training data.
+We analyze the privacy risks of group fairness (e.g., equalized odds) through the lens of \emph{membership inference attacks}: inferring whether a data point is used for training a model.
+We show that fairness comes at the cost of privacy, and this cost is not distributed equally: the information leakage of fair models increases significantly on the unprivileged subgroups, which are the ones for whom we need fair learning.
+We show that the more biased the training data is, the higher the privacy cost of achieving fairness for the unprivileged subgroups will be.
+We provide comprehensive empirical analysis for general machine learning algorithms.